gvwilson/sensibleadventures/coriandel/coriandel.md

 his leather breast-and-back between the gate and the wall.

 We stood together for a moment, panting like blown horses.
 The Karabandi laughed shakily.
 "Well, that was a thing, wasn't it?
-Should tell the emir to bring his ministers down here, find out all their secrets.
+The emir should bring his ministers down here, find out all their secrets.
 'Course, then they'd know all of his."

 "To be fools to come," my mother's-side cousin muttered.

-The Karabandi sighed.
-"It was just a joke, lad.
+The Karabandi clapped him on the shoulder.
+"Come on, lad, it was just a joke.
 There's easier ways for him to---"

 "Not the emir.
-This one and his companions."
+Someone and his companions."
 My mother's-side cousin's cheeks were wet.
 "To be lost, when we die down here."

 I snapped my fingers to scare his words away.
 "To see the open sky again," I promised softly.
 He knew I had no right to make such a promise in such a place, but he touched his hand to his heart anyway.

 The Karabandi led the way again.
-These walls were not speckled like those in the first chamber.
-Instead, they were made of rough black stone that drank our lanterns' light as the desert drinks spilled water.
+These walls were not speckled with false stars like those in the first chamber.
+They were made of rough black stone that drank our lanterns' light as the desert drinks spilled water.
 We jumped, all three of us, when something rattled the gate behind us, but pressed on.

-At the end of the passage lay another chamber, smaller than the first but still large enough to hold a hundred horses.
+At the end of the passage lay another chamber, smaller than the one before but large enough still to hold a hundred horses.
 What we saw there sent me back to when I was just eight years old and had only one name for my name.

 My father woke me one morning before dawn.
-"To be quiet," he whispered in my ear so as not to wake my baby sister.
-"To be dressed and outside."
+"Someone is quiet," he whispered in my ear so as not to wake my baby sister.
+"Someone is dressed and outside."

 I slipped out of our tent a few moments later with my boots on my feet, my poncho under my arm and sleep still in my eyes.
 My father was already atop his